May’s Top Amenity: Gardens and Green Spaces!

 Did you know that community gardens increase a sense of ownership and stewardship within a community?
 And did you know that they can foster and build a sense of community identity and spirit?
 Community gardens bring people together and can serve as a focal point for community organizing.

 This month, we’re excited to share with you some amazing communities in which gardens, green spaces, and parks are a top amenity.
-These green600_400Hol_Gardening spaces not only contribute to the beauty of a community, but they also help to build healthy and friendly communities where people work together.
+These green spaces not only contribute to the beauty of a community, but they also help to build healthy and friendly communities where people work together.

 For example, in the On Top of the World Communities in Ocala, FL, the garden club gives community residents the hands-on opportunity to grow their own food and flowers.
 And did you know that urban agriculture is 3-5 times more productive per acre than traditional large-scale farming?
 In communities like On Top of the World and Cumberland Harbour, a porch-front community in St. Marys, Georgia, the already beautiful natural environment is worked to serve the community, by providing food, activity, and fun.